Early Hammond / Hohman Avenue

 This may be the image of Central High School that the photographer saw in his camera.

-This photograph was taken from the tower of the Courthouse at Broken Corner and looks South on Hohman Avenue.
-The tall spire of the German Lutheran Church rises above the businesses and homes at left center.
-The M.E.
-Church can be seen at the left center edge of this photograph.
+This photograph was taken in 1908 from the tower of the Courthouse at Broken Corner looks South on Hohman Avenue.

 You may "click" on underlined text to see a photo of each building but you will have to use your "Back" key to return here.